ibm-cloud-docs/power-iaas/importing-boot-image.md

       The following storage pool placement options are available:

-      - **Auto-select**: Automatically creates the storage volume in a storage pool with sufficient capacity.
+      - **Auto-select**: Creates the storage volume in a storage pool with sufficient capacity automatically.

       - **Affinity**: Identifies the storage pool to use for placing the boot volumes, based on an existing VSI or storage volume from your account. {{site.data.keyword.powerSys_notm}} stores the custom image storage volumes in the same storage pool where the affinity object exists.
 If you use a VSI as the affinity object, {{site.data.keyword.powerSys_notm}} determines the storage pool based on the boot volume of that VSI.